The Sir David Lyndsay Society

 There is no subscription required for membership; all interested are welcome to join.
-The President of the society is Dr Janet Hadley Williams.

 Sir David Lyndsay’s dramatic work was the centre of a two-year, interdisciplinary research project funded by the AHRC.
 ‘Staging the Scottish Renaissance Court’ mounted a production of Ane Satyre of the Thrie Estaitis as part of a wider investigation of the Scottish Stewart court and of modern images of national identity and the Scottish past.

 The central aim of the project was the first ever full-length production of The Thrie Estaitis since 1554, on the Peel at Linlithgow, in June 2013.
 There were also performances in the Great Halls in Linlithgow Palace and Stirling Castle of the ‘lost’ interlude version of the play, first performed at Linlithgow in 1540.

 The project, led by Professor Greg Walker and Dr Eleanor Rycroft of the University of Edinburgh, and Professor Thomas Betteridge of Brunel University, brought together academics from across the UK with archaeologists and historical interpreters from Historic Scotland, and professional theatre and film-makers.